Skip to Main Content

 Set safety across Peruvian coastal, Andean and Amazon shoots

-Here is how this works in practice.
-Film production safety in Peru is set by Ley 29783, the Ley de Seguridad y Salud en el Trabajo, and enforced through SUNAFIL — the Superintendencia Nacional de Fiscalización Laboral — with the SCTR workplace insurance regime backing crew injury and illness coverage across every shooting day.
+Film production safety in Peru is set by Ley 29783, the Ley de Seguridad y Salud en el Trabajo.
+SUNAFIL — the Superintendencia Nacional de Fiscalización Laboral — enforces it.
+The SCTR workplace insurance regime backs crew injury and illness cover across each shooting day.

-Here is the short of it.
-The safety officers on our Peru roster hold the certifications needed to act as supervisores or jefes SSO under Ley 29783, with most carrying extra film-specific stunt and pyrotechnic credentials alongside BLS first-aid training and the altitude-medicine protocols key for HACE and HAPE prevention on Cusco shoots at 3,400 metres and on Andean passes climbing above 4,500 metres in the Sacred Valley, the Colca Canyon and toward the Cordillera Blanca.
-They write site-specific risk assessments before shoot days, file SCTR notifications when needed, and interface with SUNAFIL inspectors during pre-production walkthroughs at Lima production facilities, Andean village locations and Amazon basin sites out of Iquitos and Puerto Maldonado.
+The safety officers on our Peru roster hold the certifications needed to act as supervisores or jefes SSO under Ley 29783.
+Most also carry extra film-specific stunt and pyrotechnic credentials, plus BLS first-aid training.
+They know the altitude-medicine protocols that prevent HACE and HAPE on Cusco shoots at 3,400 metres and on Andean passes above 4,500 metres in the Sacred Valley, the Colca Canyon and toward the Cordillera Blanca.
+Before shoot days, they write site-specific risk assessments and file SCTR notifications when needed.
+They also meet SUNAFIL inspectors during pre-production walkthroughs at Lima production facilities, Andean village locations and Amazon basin sites out of Iquitos and Puerto Maldonado.

-Here is the breakdown.
-On set, our Peruvian safety officers run pre-shoot location surveys, brief cast and crew in Spanish, English and Quechua at the start of each shooting day across the highlands, monitor stunt and pyrotechnic work alongside the stunt coordinator, supervise water sequences on the Pacific coast and Amazon tributaries, and manage the altitude-stress, hydration, supplemental oxygen and coca-leaf-tea protocols that Andean shoots in Cusco, the Sacred Valley, Lake Titicaca and the Colca Canyon routinely need.
+On set, our Peruvian safety officers run pre-shoot location surveys and brief cast and crew in Spanish, English and Quechua at the start of each shooting day across the highlands.
+They monitor stunt and pyrotechnic work alongside the stunt coordinator and supervise water sequences on the Pacific coast and Amazon tributaries.
+Our crews also manage the altitude-stress, hydration, supplemental oxygen and coca-leaf-tea protocols that Andean shoots routinely need in Cusco, the Sacred Valley, Lake Titicaca and the Colca Canyon.

-Here is what that looks like on the ground.
-They handle Amazon-zone health protocols including yellow fever, dengue, malaria prophylaxis and leishmaniasis awareness for shoots out of Iquitos and Puerto Maldonado, set up emergency networks through Clínica Anglo-Americana in Lima and Clínica Pardo in Cusco, and pre-arrange ASIS DGCA medevac flights for remote Andean and Amazon locations.
-They liaise with SUNAFIL on incident reporting, set up with the Cruz Roja Peruana and SAMU emergency services, and produce bilingual safety records in Spanish and English that satisfies both Peruvian regulators and the global productions insurers underwriting the project.
-We match safety officers to productions based on the specific hazards in the script — altitude, jungle, water, stunts, vehicles — and keep deputies on standby so multi-unit Peruvian shoots keep unbroken safety coverage.
+Our officers handle Amazon-zone health protocols for shoots out of Iquitos and Puerto Maldonado, covering yellow fever, dengue, malaria prophylaxis and leishmaniasis awareness.
+They set up emergency networks through Clínica Anglo-Americana in Lima and Clínica Pardo in Cusco.
+For remote Andean and Amazon locations, they pre-arrange ASIS DGCA medevac flights.
+They liaise with SUNAFIL on incident reporting and link up with the Cruz Roja Peruana and SAMU emergency services.
+They also produce bilingual safety records in Spanish and English that satisfy both Peruvian regulators and the global-shoot insurers funding the project.
+We match safety officers to shoots by the hazards in the script — altitude, jungle, water, stunts, cars — and keep deputies on standby so multi-unit Peruvian shoots hold unbroken safety coverage.

 ACT 03